 50 Liverpool Street is a bit of a fighter.
 After being the target of London’s first attack during the First World War it also survived British Rail’s plans to demolish the station in favour of a modern development.
-The now famous 1979 conservation campaign was led by Sir John Bejtemen and Sir Spike Milligan, and the building subsequently becoming the muse for some pretty decent poetry.
+The now famous 1979 conservation campaign was led by Sir John Betjeman and Sir Spike Milligan, and the building subsequently becoming the muse for some pretty decent poetry.

-Design wise, think copper, steel mesh, stained timber and paneling – a good mix of classic and contemporary.
+Design wise, think copper, steel mesh, stained timber and panelling – a good mix of classic and contemporary.
 Arched windows look into Liverpool Street Station itself and yes it’s very easy to locate as it’s the one beside McDonald’s.
 We have offices, a drop-in lounge, meeting rooms, event space and a prime virtual address.

 Liverpool Street: Enquiry Form